mozilla/addons-server/docs/api/topics/payment.rst

             "webpayJWT": "eyJhbGciOiAiSFMy... [truncated]",
         }

-    :param string webpayJWT: the JWT to pass to `navigator.mozPay`_
+    :param webpayJWT: the JWT to pass to `navigator.mozPay`_
+    :type webpayJWT: string
-    :param string contribStatusURL: the URL to poll for :ref:`payment-status-label`.
+    :param contribStatusURL: the URL to poll for :ref:`payment-status-label`.
+    :type contribStatusURL: string

     :status 201: successfully completed.
     :status 401: not authenticated.